This archive was originally published in 2022

-The top six US-born producers of all-time are Mike Modano, Phil Housely, Jeremy Roenick, Keith Tkachuk, Joe Mullen, and Patrick Kane.
+The top six US-born producers of all-time are Mike Modano, Phil Housley, Jeremy Roenick, Keith Tkachuk, Joe Mullen, and Patrick Kane.
 However, if we gauge based on a point per game basis, it completely changes the dimensions of where Kane would currently land.

 Ranked by Point Totals